Empowering users in their insurance purchase

 Reassurance Through

-A completely redesigned insurance website with a new information architecture, structure, look, and content strategy.
+Redesigned insurance website with updated information architecture, structure, visuals, and content strategy.

 Fig: Before (top) and after (bottom) navigation placed side by side for comparison